chexxor/purescript-documentation-discussion/02-Context-or-Narrative/State-of-PureScript-Documentation-2019.md

 - [original maintainer's response](https://github.com/dominictarr/event-stream/issues/116)
 - [a sarcastic blog post summarizing this class of attack](https://hackernoon.com/im-harvesting-credit-card-numbers-and-passwords-from-your-site-here-s-how-9a8cb347c5b5)

+Finally, new maintainers, once found, have to be supported (which takes time and thought), so that they can actually fulfill their role.
+If they decide to leave soon after starting, then one has wasted time and effort.

 #### Why Not Just Fund the Language Developers?

 Been there, done that.
 Someone took it down. ([PureScript Open Collective]((https://opencollective.com/purescript))